Updated: October 2022

 2. PTSD is caused by being involved in or witnessing a horrific event.

-If, as a result of that breach of duty, you suffer an injury in an accident at work, you may have grounds for bringing an accident at work claim against your employer.
-You could claim compensation for pain and suffering the injury causes, together with an amount to cover your financial losses incurred or yet to be incurred, such as:
+If, as a result of that breach of duty, you suffer an injury in an accident at work, you will have grounds for bringing an accident at work claim against your employer.

 - Loss of earnings